Transfer of Licenses from Other Jurisdictions into Delaware (18 Years of age or Older)

 Please refer to the Acceptable Identification Document Listfor more information.
 Applicants will be required to sign an application, surrender agreement form, and pass an eye screening Written and road exams may be given, but they are normally waived if your license is valid.
 Suspended, revoked, and restricted licenses cannot be transferred until the outstanding actions are cleared.

 A motorcycle endorsement from another state is transferrable for an additional fee.
-Commercial endorsements Tanker (N), Doubles/Triples (T) and Passenger (P) are also transferrable.
-Special restrictions apply regarding the transfer of a Hazmat (H/X) endorsement, such as a knowledge exam, verification of favorable background investigation and proof of birth/immigration documents.
-The School Bus (S) and Taxi/Limousine (Z) endorsements are non-transferable.
+Commercial endorsements Tanker (N), Double/Triples (T), and Passenger (P) are also transferrable.
+Special restrictions apply regarding the transfer of a Hazmat (H/X) endorsement, such a knowledge exam, verification of a favorable background investigation and proof/immigration documents.
+Special requirements also apply regarding the transfer of a School Bus (S) endorsement.
+Applicants wishing to transfer their School Bus (S) endorsement from another state must first contact the Delaware Department of Education (DDOE) to initiate the transfer process prior to visiting the DMV.
+The Taxi/Limousine (Z) endorsements are non-transferable.

 Drivers from Other Countries and U.S. territories.

 Non-resident drivers over the age of 16 years who have a valid driver license issued by their home country or U.S. Territory may operate motor vehicles upon the highways of this State when their license is in their immediate possession.